10 Essential Makeup Brushes & How to Use Them

 Powder brushes are an essential makeup brush for applying powder foundation and loose powder, especially as they use less product than puff applicators.
 To use a powder brush, dip the head of the brush in loose powder and tap off the excess, then apply it lightly over the face in a sweeping motion, following the contours of the face.
 For a more natural look, stick to the T-zone and inner cheeks, leaving the outer face alone.

-The large, soft, rounded-bristle brushes from the Chikuhodo Z Series are made with the highest grade of gray squirrel hair.
-They have the perfect density for holding just the right amount of powder for application over the entire face.
-Koyudo powder brushes can be used to apply the base layer of powder foundation, or to set liquid foundation with loose powder.
+Fude brushes are renowned for their large, soft, densely packed brushes made with the highest grade of natural and synthetic bristles.
+They have the perfect density for holding just the right amount of powder for application over the entire face, and fine tips that deposit product smoothly for an airbrushed finish.
+Whether applying a base layer of powder foundation, or to set liquid foundation with loose powder, their is a Fude brush for the job.

 3. Concealer Brushes